adamfowleruk/mljs/planning.md

    - Widgets: DLS add retention rule widget
    - DONE Widgets: DLS declare search results as record widget

-Targets for 2.0 (Oct 2014) - Theme: Lifecycle
+Targets for 2.2 (Feb 2015) - Theme: Lifecycle
  - MarkLogic version 8 support completed
  - Widgets: HTML content editing widget (new doc, and existing document with specified element (E.g. body, comments) and configuration for what is permissable as content)
  - Widgets: Situational awareness and search renderer app (from BF sim)